sophieKaelin/sophieKaelin/README.md

 In her spare time she can be caught reading, sudoku-ing, cooking or writing tech content.

 - 😄 Pronouns: she/her.
-- 🌱 I’m currently working on new blog posts & small pen-testing scripts.
+- 🌱 Currently working on: new blog posts & small pen-testing scripts.
-- 💬 Ask me about pen-testing, teaching and presenting.
+- 💬 Ask me about: pen-testing, teaching and presenting.
 <!-- - ⚡ Fun fact: -->

 ## 📫 Connect with me